-Top 8 Risks associated with ETFs
+Top 8 risks associated with ETFs

 Understanding any risks associated with your investment beforehand is always beneficial for you.

-Let’s walk through some risks associated with ETFs
+Risks associated with ETFs

 1. Market risk